VishuMittal004/VishuMittal004/README.md

 <p align="center">
 I'm a B.Tech undergrad with a mission to blend tech and creativity in ways that feel like the future.
 From AI dreams to full-stack schemes, from editing reels to debugging feels —
-I'm the kind of dev who believes pixels and purpose can coexist.
+I’m the kind of dev who believes pixels and purpose can coexist.
 I sing.
 I design.
 I code.
 I break things.
 Then I make them better.
 </p>